This post may contain affiliate links. Please read our disclosure policy.

 We are so excited to start off this new year with a recipe for Easy Blender Chocolate Mousse.

-This Easy Blender Chocolate Mousse is a recipe that my old college roommate shared with me years ago – and my entire extended family has loved it ever since.
+This amazing chocolate mousse recipe is one that my old college roommate shared with me years ago – and my entire extended family has loved it ever since.

-Here’s the blender in action as we made our Easy Blender Chocolate Mousse!
-We started by adding a bag of semi-sweet chocolate chips, sugar and eggs into the Wolf Gourmet blender.
+This chocolate mousse is made entirely in the blender.
+You’ll start by adding a bag of semi-sweet chocolate chips, sugar and eggs into the blender.
 (Be sure to see our note in the recipe about using raw, pasteurized or coddled eggs.)

 Then a few quick pulses to combine the ingredients.